Sealstone of Mani: Description

-According to the research by Hungarian Asian religious art historian Gu Leci, the seal was used between 240 and 274 or 277 AD.
+According to the research by Hungarian-born American Asian religious art historian Zsuzsanna Gulácsi, the seal was used between 240 and 274 or 277 AD.
 She believes that this crystal stone is a unique piece of art.
 Its uniqueness is not only because of its historical value, but also because of its artistic characteristics that are completely different from other ancient Iranian gem seals.
 This crystal was originally inlaid in a metal rim, and has two functions: first, its concave surface is used as a seal; second, the intaglio images and inscriptions seen through its round convex surface will appear as embossed.
 It can be worn as a gem-engraved necklace ornament.

-The Syrian inscriptions engraved around must also be visible through the convex surface: "M’ny šlyḥ’ d-yyšw‘ mšyḥ’", interpreted as "Mani, the apostle of Jesus Christ".
-Therefore, this seal is the first Manichaean artwork to mention Jesus.
-In the original sentence, "Apostle" (Apostle) means "Messenger", and "Jesus Christ" actually means "Messiah" (Messiah).
-In the early Manichaean literature, this sentence is often used as the beginning of the religious letters written by Mani.
+The Syriac inscription engraved around its perimeter can be read through the transparent convex surface: "M’ny šlyḥ’ d-yyšw‘ mšyḥ’", meaning literally "Mani, messenger of Jesus messiah".
+The text may be interpreted as "Mani, the apostle of Jesus Christ", making this seal the first Manichaean artwork to mention Jesus.
+In early Manichaean literature, this sentence is often used as the beginning of the letters written by Mani.